 The Health and Social Care Act 2012 gave frontline professionals a strong leadership role through the establishment of Clinical Commissioning Groups (CCGs).
 As your health care commissioners, we work to deliver excellent health care services for everyone in our borough.
 A short factsheet on the Act

-In 2014/15 we were responsible for spending £218m on hospital and community healthcare services for our patients.
+We were responsible for commissioning hospital and community healthcare services for our patients in Merton.

 We know that the population of our borough is growing.
 We also know that people are living longer now.
 Meanwhile medical technology continues to advance as new or improved treatments and medicines are made available to patients.
 This means that there is more demand than ever on NHS services, and this demand is continuing to increase.

 At the same time we know that the funds available to spend on health services will not be able to keep pace with this rise in demand.

 Merton CCG's Vision and Strategy (Revised in Dec 2015)

 When the CCG was three years old (and had a change in both Clinical Chair and Chief Officer) the new leadership took the opportunity to review the current operating plan, models of care, working and governance of the CCG.

 This was to ensure ensure that the CCG is both demonstrably clinically led and patients, partners and the public have a strong voice that is heard.